haskellcg/Company_Notes/trill_protocol_rfc6325_part_3.md

   * One bit per VLAN that, if set, disables learning {MAC address, VLAN, remote RBridge} triples from frames decapsulated in the VLAN.
 Defaults to 0 == learning enabled.

 ## 6. Security Considerations
+  TODO

 ### 6.1.
 VLAN Security Considerations
+  TODO

 ### 6.2.
 BPDU/Hello Denial-of-Service Considerations
+  TODO

 ## 7. Assignment Considerations
+  TODO

 ### 7.1.
 IANA Considerations
+  A new IANA registri has been created for TRILL parameter with two subregistries as below.

+  This initial contents of the TRILL Nicknames subregistry are as follows:
+  * 0x0000 Reserved to indicate no nickname specified
+  * 0x0001 - 0xFFBF Dynamic allocated by the RBridges within each Rbridge campus
+  * 0xFFC0 - 0xFFBF Available for allocation by RFC Required (single value) or IETF Review (single or multiple values)
+  * 0xFFFF Permanetly reserved

+  The initial contents of the TRILL multicast address subregitry are as follows:
+  * 01-80-C2-00-00-40 Assigned as All-RBridge
+  * 01-80-C2-00-00-41 Assigned as All-IS-IS-RBridge
+  * 01-80-C2-00-00-42 Assigned as All-ESADI-RBridge
+  * 01-80-C2-00-00-43 to 01-80-C2-00-00-4F Available for allocation by IETF Review

 ### 7.2.
 IEEE Registration Authority Considerations
+  The Ethertype 0x22F3 is assigned by the IEEE Registration Authority to the TRILL Protocol

+  The Ethertype 0x22F4 is assigned by the IEEE registration Authority for L2-IS-IS.

+  The block of 16 multicast MAC addresses from 01-80-C2-00-00-40 to 01-80-C2-00-00-4F is assigned by the IEEE Registration Authority for IETF TRILL protocol use.

 ## 8. Normative References